This post contains affiliate links. When you purchase through these links I may receive a small commission that doesn’t cost you any extra.

 We’ve all had those days (weeks, months) where all your baby wants is to be held.
 It can feel absolutely exhausting!
 It’s emotionally draining to be so needed and the to do list just keeps growing.
 It’s pretty hard to load a dishwasher while holding a baby.

 It’s true that some of these things can wait.
 Yes, the house may be a little bit messier, the laundry pile a bit higher, and dinner may come out of the freezer and out of the microwave.
 But what about the things that just can’t wait?
-How do you get those things done?

 Babywearing makes going fun places like the beach, or strolling along a street much more relaxing and enjoyable for everyone.
 Even my husband enjoys wearing her!

 I used the Moby as my very first carrier when Little Miss was a newborn.
-It does take some getting used to and can be rather warm with all the layers of fabric.
+It may take awhile to get the hang of it, so be patient.
+Also, the many layers can make it warm for summer time.
 It was so stretchy and comfortable though!

 Nap Time/Bed Time

 Ah, nap time! a Mommy’s best friend 😉

 Nap time is a great time to get lots done!
 If you’re like me, you will have a running to do list in your head of the things you want to get done during each nap time.
 Also, this list may be longer than nap times.

 Occasionally Netflix wins out over the to do list!

 If your baby is not a great napper/sleeper you may not get a whole lot done during these times (other than resting yourself if you need to lay down with your baby).